-Teach Them This And The Rest Is Easy.
+Teach Them To Budget And The Rest Is Easy.

 The good news is that there are plenty of places around FAU’s campus that make sticking to a budget possible.
 There are also a few good tricks.
 For instance, if your students have a meal plan, encourage them to bring back a few snacks from the dining hall for later.